What Is A Motif in Literature?— A motif in literature is a recurrent idea, object or image that appears in a work of literature. In other words, motif

 The word "motif" is derived from the French word, motif, which means pattern.

-Difference Between Motif In Literature and Symbolism
+Difference Between Motif In Literature and Symbol

 It is quite easy to confuse a motif with symbolism in a piece of work, however, there's clear difference between both.